datastaxdevs/workshop-streaming-game/README.md

 - You'll shortly see the dashboard for your newly-created Tenant.
 Go to the "Topics" tab to create a new one (we will stay in the "default" namespace)
 - In the "Topics" tab, click "Add Topic" and name it `worldupdates` (persistent = yes, partitioned = no).
 Click "Save" to confirm topic creation

-> Note: technically you can name your tenant, namespace and topic anything you want - but then you have to make sure the settings in your API code are changed accordingly.
+> Note: technically you can name your tenant, namespace and topic anything you want - but then you have to make sure the `settings.py` in your API code are changed accordingly.

 <details><summary>Show me the steps</summary>
     <img src="https://github.com/hemidactylus/drapetisca/raw/main/images/astra_create_streaming_topic.gif?raw=true" />